35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 * Southwark Council had to take over FDS 'A' and 'B' itself, at a cost of over £200m.
 NHG retains FDS 'C', which will provide just **56 social rent units**, 75 shared-ownership and 190 private homes [^12].
 * NHG and Southwark Council both [fell foul of a High Court ruling](https://www.pilc.org.uk/news/victory-in-the-high-court-aylesbury-estate/) related to NHG's last Aylesbury planning application, for Phase 2B.
 This 'standalone' or 'drop-in' application was for a denser development than would have been allowed under the outline permission NHG already held.
 Notwithstanding this failure, NHG is persisiting with the same 'drop-in' application for Phase 2B.
 * NHG's commitment to actually delivering any future phases is a vague reference to '2030 and beyond'[^13].
 Applications for Stage 2B/C, Stage 3 and Stage 4 under their outline permission must be submitted by Aug 2033 [^14].
-* Finally, in the light of all the above, is NHG willing and capable of delivering the Aylesbury regeneration as it has been promised?

 [^1] The Housing Delivery Strategy can be found via [Southwark Council's planning register](https://planning.southwark.gov.uk/online-applications/) using ref 23/AP/2603.